-- 1. What respondents felt were the main causes of crime; - How much crime and fear or crime affected respondents quality of life (Module D respondents only); - 3.
-How safe respondents felt when walking in their local area and when at home (Module D respondents only); - 4.
-How worried they were about being the victim of particular types of crime (Module B, C and D respondents only); - 5.
-Perceptions of the crime rate in the local area (Module A and C respondents only) - 6.
-How respondents thought crime rates across the country and in their local area had changed over time (Module A, B and C respondents only); - 7.
-How much of a problem they perceived particular crimes and aspects of anti-social behaviour to be (Module A only); - 8.
-How often their home was left unoccupied and how often they went out; and - 9.
+- 1. How worried they were about being the victim of particular types of crime (Module B, C and D respondents only); - 2.
+Perceptions of the crime rate in the local area (Module A and C respondents only) - 3.
+How respondents thought crime rates across the country and in their local area had changed over time (Module A, B and C respondents only); - 4.
+How much of a problem they perceived particular crimes and aspects of anti-social behaviour to be (Module A only); - 5.
+How often their home was left unoccupied and how often they went out; and - 6.
 How often they visited a pub or bar